rotheconrad/F100_Prok_Recombination/README.md

 #### Recombinant gene position by pangenome class

-The first figure labeled as \_genomes.pdf shows the location of recombinant genes on the two genomes labeled by pangenome class (Conserved, Core, Accessory, or non-recombinant).
+The first figure labeled as "\_genomes.pdf" shows the location of recombinant genes on the two genomes labeled by pangenome class (Conserved, Core, Accessory, or non-recombinant).
 In this instance, non-recombinant indicates less than 100% sequence similarity between two genes and thus a recent recombination event involving the gene pair in question is unlikely.

+The percentages on the right for each gene class are 1) the percent of genes in that class out of the total genes (top number).
+They should add to 100%.
+And 2) number of mismatched base pairs / total base pairs * 100 where mismatched base pairs are calculated from the RBM gene alignments and total base pairs is the length of genes.

 ![Recombinant gene positions in genome by pangenome class](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/g01-g02_genomes.png)